jsocol/django-ratelimit/docs/usage.rst

        list/tuple, or ``None`` for all methods.

    :arg increment:
-       *True* Whether to increment the count or just check.
+       *False* Whether to increment the count or just check.

 .. _usage-exception: